 This section outlines the specific duties of the executive, legislative, and judicial branches of government.
 The legislative branch consists of the Council; the executive is the Mayor-President.
 Broadly speaking, the mayor administers the affairs of the city and parish under policies and procedures established by the council of which the mayor is not a member.
-He or she can influence policy through making recommendations to the Council and via membership on the Planning Commission and Recreation and Parks Commission.
+He or she can influence policy through making recommendations to the Council and via membership in the Planning Commission and Recreation and Parks Commission.

-On November 8, 1995 the Plan of Government was amended to provide that neither the Mayor-President nor the members of the Metropolitan Council may serve more than 3 consecutive terms of office, commencing January 1, 1997, and thereafter.
+On November 8, 1995, the Plan of Government was amended to provide that neither the Mayor-President nor the members of the Metropolitan Council may serve more than 3 consecutive terms of office, commencing January 1, 1997, and thereafter.